queer/singyeong/PROTOCOL.md

 to be the same.
 Because of this, 신경 "consistent hashes" are BEST-EFFORT.
 That is, **a "consistently-hashed" message's target will always be the same client if and only if the set of clients returned by the query does not change.**

+The `droppable` key explicitly sets whether a specific message can be dropped if it cannot be routed.
+Specifically, if a message's routing query returns no results, and the value of `droppable` is `true`, the message will be silently dropped.

 ### Application queries